normanfeltz/raspberry-pi-kiosk/readme.md

 sudo apt-get update
 sudo apt-get upgrade
 ```
 Now we install the tools we need to perfectly show the webpage.
-The next command will install x11 server utils, unclutter (to hide the cursor from the screen) and xscreensaver for disable screen saver
+The next command will install x11 server utils and unclutter (to hide the cursor from the screen)

 ```
-sudo apt-get install x11-xserver-utils unclutter xscreensaver
+sudo apt-get install x11-xserver-utils unclutter
 ```

 Add the Chromium repository and install the software